 There has been a great deal written these past few weeks about the role of the NYPD in investigating cycle crash cases and the failure to fulfill their obligation to the citizens of New York and the families of those victims.
 Like all news events the press brings to the forefront things normally not known to everyone.
 However the failure of the police and other agencies in fully and properly investigating accidents is not new to the personal injury bar and has never stopped us from obtaining justice for our clients.

-There is no doubt that in a perfect world the NYPD Accident Investigation Squad (A.I.S) should meet the obligation of the victim and their families to competently and completely investigate all serious or fatal crashes.
+There is no doubt that in a perfect world the NYPD collision Investigation Squad (A.I.S) should meet the obligation of the victim and their families to competently and completely investigate all serious or fatal crashes.
 However, we don't live in a perfect world.
 Having represented hundred's of seriously injured motorists, motorcyclist, cyclists and pedestrians, I can personally tell you that the events that have been made so public these passed months are not uncommon.

 • The case of Michelle Matson, a Greenpoint artist who was stuck by a hit-and-run driver and suffered a broken back in October 2011.
 Public records indicate cops let the case go cold and did not properly investigate because there was no fatality.